-- You must be a member of the Scheme in good standing (contributions are up to date) at the time of the claim. - Healthcare services related to a condition-specific waiting period are not covered by the International Travel. - Benefit and you must not be in a three-month general waiting period. - You must receive treatment from a registered and qualified healthcare professional. - Direct payment to overseas healthcare professionals is arranged by Medical Services Organisation International (MSOI). - If you elect not to contact MSOI for assistance and agree to pay the claim upfront, you will have to settle the claim directly with the service provider and then claim back from the Scheme.
-At the time of claiming, the Scheme will validate the membership and check for pre-existing conditions to reimburse you.
-If the claim relates to a pre-existing medical condition then the Scheme will only reimburse you at the global fee equivalent to what the Scheme would have paid in South Africa in accordance with your chosen plan.
-A global fee is a single amount that we calculate based on the average claims experience in South Africa, subject to your specific plan.
-Clinical protocols and policies apply and this means that we only pay medically appropriate claims.
-Cover will also be subject to the rules of the Scheme and funding policies. - In the case of an emergency the Scheme can ask MSOI to settle the claims.
-However, if a pre-existing condition existed the Scheme will pay the claim at the global fee in accordance with your plan.
-All additional costs must be settled by you either directly with the International Service Provider or with MSOI.
+- You must be a member of the Scheme in good standing (contributions are up to date) at the time of the claim. - Healthcare services related to a condition-specific waiting period are not covered by the International Travel Benefit and you must not be in a three-month general waiting period. - You must receive treatment from a qualified and registered healthcare professional. - Direct payment to overseas healthcare professionals is arranged by Medical Services Organisation International (MSOI) - If you elect not to contact MSOI for assistance and agree to pay the claim upfront, you will have to settle the claim directly with the service provider and then claim back from the Scheme.
+At the time of claiming, the Scheme will validate the membership and check for pre-existing conditions before reimbursing you. - Clinical protocols and policies apply, and this means that we only pay medically appropriate claims.
+Cover will also be subject to the rules of the Scheme and funding policies.